-b.
-The responsibilities of CIC staff include:

-(1) Determining the child's eligibility for the Medicaid benefits.
-FLORIDA will transmit electronic notification of the disposition to FSFN.

-(2) Contacting the agency or CBC revenue maximization staff if additional information is needed to establish Medicaid eligibility; giving ten calendar days to return the information.

-(a) If information is not returned, CIC staff should seek assistance from the agency or revenue maximization supervisor who submitted the application.

-(b) All reasonable steps should be taken to prevent denial or closure of Medicaid coverage based solely on the lack of response to a request for information.
-Such action should be brought to the attention of the appropriate level of supervision, including the program office for intervention, if necessary.

-(3) Completing whatever steps are necessary to place the child on the FLORIDA system and authorize the Medicaid promptly upon notification that the child or young adult is in out-of- home care.

-(4) Instituting Systematic Alien Verification Eligibility (SAVE) requirements for all noncitizen children in care of the Department using documentation of immigration status or noncitizen registration number through the U.S. Citizenship and Immigration Service (USCIS).

-(5) Generating the Medicaid card to the notification address provided via FSFN and FLORIDA bi-directional interface.
+- b.
+The responsibilities of CIC staff include: - (1) Determining the child's eligibility for the Medicaid benefits.
+FLORIDA will transmit electronic notification of the disposition to FSFN. - (2) Contacting the lead agency if additional information is needed to establish Medicaid eligibility; giving 10 calendar days to return the information.
+All reasonable steps should be taken to prevent denial or closure of Medicaid coverage based solely on the lack of response to a request for information.
+Such action should be brought to the attention of the appropriate level of supervision, including the program office for intervention, if necessary. - (3) Completing whatever steps are necessary to place the child on the FLORIDA system and authorize Medicaid promptly upon notification that the child or young adult is in out-of-home care. - (4) Instituting Systematic Alien Verification Eligibility (SAVE) requirements for all noncitizen children in care of the Department using documentation of immigration status or noncitizen registration number through the U.S. Citizenship and Immigration Service (USCIS). - (5) Generating the Medicaid card to the notification address provided via FSFN and FLORIDA bi-directional interface.